 Kelly North, MSW, LCSW received her Bachelor of Social Worker degree from the University of Wisconsin-Whitewater in 2002 and her Masters in School Work from University of Wisconsin-Milwaukee in 2006.
 During her tenure in the field, she has worked extensively with children, families, and adults in various areas of direct practice.
 She currently works as an Emergency Mental Health Behavioral Health Specialist at Jefferson County Human Service Department.
 She is also a trained Functional Family Therapist who is passionate about trauma informed care for consumers and helping systems become trauma informed.
 Kelly has trained on trauma throughout the state of Wisconsin.
 Aside from her practice she also is an Adjunct Professor in the Social Work Departments at George Williams College and University of Wisconsin Whitewater.
-Ms. North teaches Intro to Social Work and is a Field Liaison at UW-Whitewater.
+Ms. North teaches Intro to Social Work, Social Work Practice II, and is a Field Liaison at UW-Whitewater.

 Mary Van Dyke, MSW, CISW, started teaching, as a lecturer in the UWW Social Work Department, in 1999.
 She received her undergraduate degree in Physical Education with a minor in Health Education from UW-Whitewater in 1991 and her Master’s in Social Work from UW-Milwaukee in 1993.
 Ms. Van Dyke is a Certified Independent Social Worker in WI.
 Her chosen field of expertise within the social work profession is in child welfare; which requires the ability to understand/assess/apply the following: human development (child and adult); brain development; substance abuse/dependence; crisis intervention; mental health diagnosis and treatment; the law and the intersection with case practice; family systems; trauma informed practice; separation/grief/loss, and case management.
 Ms. Van Dyke began her journey in social work as a Child Protective Services (CPS) social worker responsible for investigating allegations involving child abuse and/or neglect.
 Her career path also included over 10 years as a CPS supervisor.
 She is currently employed as a direct practice social worker in the WI Public Adoptions program.
 Ms. Van Dyke also works, part-time, in a residential program (at Rogers Memorial Hospital-Oconomowoc, WI) that specializes in treating individuals who are diagnosed on the spectrum of anxiety disorders.
 She has taught Introduction to Social Work, Child Welfare, HBSE I and II, Legal Aspects of Social Work, and Social Work Practice III.